pritykinlab/guidescan-cli/README.md

 The subcommand `build` constructs a gRNA database over a given genome, input in FASTA file format.
-By default, it lets all kmers matching the input PAM be potential guideRNAs, and prunes those that have bad off-targets.
+By default, it lets all kmers matching the input PAM be potential guideRNAs, and prunes those that have many off-targets.
 However, you can explicitly specify the kmers to check with the option `--kmers-file`.
 Because of the time taken to build a genome-wide database, it is **almost always** desirable to first generate the kmers prior to building the database.

 The usage for the subcommand is as follows: